SOTA-RAG Series

 Depending on your use case and available data, you might choose one or more of these ranking methods.
 Since Lost Minute Travel is a demo application, we don’t have engagement data yet, nor do we have multiple dataset versions, making EngagementBoost and PreferOld/PreferNew unavailable for now.
 Because we indexed Wikipedia, the likelihood of spammy results is low, so we can rule out AvoidSpam.
 As LuckyRank is primarily for introducing diversity rather than improving quality, we’ve decided not to use it either.
 That leaves us with LLMRank and TopicRank.

-Resulting in a total of 10 highly relevant documents per input query returned from the retriever pipeline.
+Resulting in a total of 10 highly relevant documents per input query returned from the retriever pipeline, ensuring the final answer from our generative AI models has the best available source documents.

 Having a human in the loop is highly beneficial when working with large language models.
 Even the best guardrails and ranking algorithms can’t prevent things from going off-track occasionally.
 This is exactly what the scoring function is designed to address.
 Every output from the model is tagged with a unique ID (more on that in the upcoming cognitive architecture blog).
 Users can provide feedback on each generated output by giving it a thumbs-up or thumbs-down.